IBM/knative-quarkus-bench/benchmarks/dna-visualization/README.md

           "debug":"true"}'
 ```
 This request downloads a FASTA file `FASTAfiles/NewSequence.fasta` from a COS bucket
-`MyInputBucket`, transforms the DNA sequence to a two-demensional plot using Squiggle method,
+`MyInputBucket`, transforms the DNA sequence to a two-dimensional plot using Squiggle method,
 and uploads the output to a COS bucket `MyOutputBucket` with the same object key because
 `debug` parameter is set to `true`.

 ## Customizing the Default Value of Input Parameters

 The default values of the three parameters can be customized by using environment variables
 or by modifying `resources/application.properties`.
-Folloing table describes their names
+The following table describes their names
 to change the defaults:
 |Name         |Environment Variable              |Key in `application.properties`   |
 |:-----------:|:---------------------------------|:---------------------------------|